niplav/site/considerations_on_cryonics.md

 have to apply in the case that the probabilities of reaching `age` is not independent of the probability of reaching `curage`, but those are difficult to estimate and will not be implemented here.

 This way, one can implement the probability of living until `age` given `curage` the following way:

 	function prob_liveto(age)
 		return gompertz(age)/gompertz(curage)
 	end

+### Longevity Escape Velocity

+Longevity Escape Velocity<!--TODO: wikipedia link--> (short LEV) is the name for the possible year when anti-aging technology becomes so good that people can be rejuvenated faster than they age.
+Although the concept is considered idle speculation in many circles, many futurists justify not signing up for cryonics because they expect that LEV will arrive during their lifetime, and see no reason to sign up for a cryonics membership they are probably not going to need anyway.
+In this text, I will consider LEV by assuming there will be a certain year after which the probability of death is practically zero.

+I somewhat arbitrarily set this year to 2080<!--TODO: find some estimates of LEV-->, though many futurists seem more optimistic<!--TODO source-->:

+	levyear=2080

 Calculating the Cost
 --------------------